romanstetsyk/MVC-Lecture/README.md

 You can see that the Model - Veiw - Controller come directly from this traditional flow of websites.

 ![Application flow diagram](/images/mvc.jpg)

+## Model

+- Responsible for maintaining data
+- Interacts with database
+- Communicates with the controller
+- Never communicates with the view directly